Recently asked questions relating to Cynergy Bank transfer of equity

 Please confirm whether you are receiving any payment as part of the Transfer or Equity and from whom and provide details of the amount?

-Information to consider in further to the above Cynergy Bank transfer of equity Info :
+Information to consider in further to the above Cynergy Bank transfer of equity Advice :

 Tax and Legal

-There may be various tax and legal implications when transferring equity for your property.
+There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Cynergy Bank conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, provisions in the lease may require that you obtain the consent of the freeholder.
-If such conditions are not strictly observed you may be in violation of the lease.
-This could trigger the freeholder taking enforcement action against you.
+If your property is leasehold, the lease may require that you obtain the consent of the freeholder.
+If such terms are not adhered to you may be in violation of your covenants under the lease.
+This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance

 If the transfer of equity is made pursuant to an Order of the Court, then Insolvency Indemnity Insurance is not required.
-In other cases, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
-This is something that that your conveyancer will check with Cynergy Bank This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
-If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back what they have loaned to you.
-The Insolvency Act Indemnity Insurance policy only protects lenders such as Cynergy Bank or future buyers from you.
-If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy is dependent on the valuation of the property at the conclusion of the transfer of equity transaction.
+In other situations, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
+This is something that that your conveyancing solicitor will check with Cynergy Bank This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
+If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back

-Your property may be repossessed if you do not keep up repayments on your mortgage with Cynergy Bank.
+If you do not keep up the payments on your mortgage with Cynergy Bank your property may be repossessed.

 Preparing the Transfer of Equity with a Cynergy Bank Mortgage